outcomesinsights/namcs_nhamcs_tools/README.md

 This uses the *[curl](http://cran.r-project.org/web/packages/curl/index.html)* package and not the *[Rcurl](http://cran.r-project.org/web/packages/RCurl/index.html)* package because I wanted to explore it.
 Also, *[download.file](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/download.file.html)* and other base R functions would work equally well.

 I am using the readr package to read in fixed width files.
 It is the best way to do fixed width files.
 The [LaF](http://cran.r-project.org/web/packages/LaF/index.html) package also works for fixed width files.
 Generally, I prefer *[fread](http://www.inside-r.org/packages/cran/data.table/docs/fread)* in the [data.table](http://cran.r-project.org/web/packages/data.table/index.html) package because it is usually faster to read in large files.

+## About Outcomes Insights, Inc.
+Outcomes Insights is a small, specialized consulting company with expertise in manipulating and analyzing electronic health data.
+One of our goals is to provide tools to help other researchers conduct reproducible research more quicky and accurately.
+These tools are intended help with those goals.